emayfield/homepage/_pages/rfp.md

 # Application

+To apply for a grant from the Cherry Avenue Foundation, email **apply@cherryavenuefoundation.org**** with your responses to the following questions as one or more attachments.

-## Key Information
+## Section 1: Key Information

 1. Grant Title

 2. Type of Support

-* Options: General Operating Support, One-Time Project, Long-Term Project
+    _Options: General Operating Support, One-Time Project, Long-Term Project_

 3. Grant Size

-* Options: Introductory ($10,000), Full ($50,000), Commitment ($500,000 over 3 years)
+    _Options: Introductory ($10,000), Full ($50,000), Commitment ($500,000 over 3 years)_

 4. Organization Name

-_(If you are serving as a fiscal sponsor, note FISCAL SPONSOR here.)_
+    _If you are serving as a fiscal sponsor, note FISCAL SPONSOR here._

 5. Year Founded

 6. Context / Background about your organization

-7. Summary of Request in 1 Sentence:
+7. Summary of Request in 1 Sentence

-## Organization Financial Status
+## Section 2: Organization Financial Status

-_Note for Fiscal Sponsors: These answers should only cover the fiscally-sponsored group, not your entire organization_
+    Note for Fiscal Sponsors: These answers should only cover the fiscally-sponsored group, not your entire organization.

-8. Total Revenue in $:
+1. Total Revenue in $

-9. Total Expenses in $:
+2. Total Expenses in $

-10. How has your budget changed in 2021 compared to the prior year?
+3. How has your budget changed in 2021 compared to the prior year?

-## Fiscal Sponsor
+## Section 3: Fiscal Sponsor

-_Note: If you are not acting as a fiscal sponsor, SKIP this section_
+    Note: If you are not acting as a fiscal sponsor, SKIP this section.

-11. Sponsored Group Name:
+1. Sponsored Group Name

-12. Sponsored Group Year Founded:
+2. Sponsored Group Year Founded

-13. What percentage fee does your organization charge for fiscal sponsorship?
+3. What percentage fee does your organization charge for fiscal sponsorship?

-14. What is the structure between you and the sponsored group?
+4. What is the structure between you and the sponsored group?
 How do your staff, volunteers, or mentors work together with the sponsored group’s leadership?

-## Your Request
+## Section 4: Your Request

-15. What activities will you be funding, who will do that work, and on what timeline?
+1. What activities will you be funding, who will do that work, and on what timeline?

-16. Who specifically will benefit from the work in this request?
+2. Who specifically will benefit from the work in this request?

     _Use whatever categories are appropriate for your project – race, gender, neighborhood, disability status, income level, sexual orientation, immigration status, etc._

-17. How will we know your project was successful, and the money was well spent?
+3. How will we know your project was successful, and the money was well spent?

-18. What past work from your organization should we know about?
+4. What past work from your organization should we know about?

-_(Applicants are welcome to attach documentation or news about relevant prior work)_
+    _Applicants are welcome to attach documentation or news about relevant prior work_

-## ADDITIONAL REQUIRED DOCUMENTS
+## Section 5: Additional Required Documents

-19. Prior Year Financial Records
+1. Prior Year Financial Records

     _If possible, provide audited financial documents as per local state requirements.
-Otherwise, provide a standard Profit & Loss Statement_
+Otherwise, provide a standard Profit & Loss Statement._

-20. Fiscal Sponsor Agreement
+2. Fiscal Sponsor Agreement

     _(only if applicable)_

-21. Budget for This Request
+3. Budget for This Request

     _For general operating support, submit a concise summary of your operating budget._

-22. List of your key other funding sources
+4. List of your key other funding sources

-_List major awards, grants, corporate funding with no intention of return.
-Also list the total approximate amount of your revenue that comes from smaller donations._
+    _Include major financial awards, grants, or corporate funding.
+Also list the total approximate amount received from individual donations._

-## How to Apply

-Email <em><a href="apply@cherryavenuefoundation.org">apply@cherryavenuefoundation.org</a></em> with your responses to the questions above as an attached document.